Learn how to easily make DIY pantry Cricut labels and get a FREE SVG file for the Cricut pantry labels!

 I love using vinyl for labels, especially pantry labels, because it’s waterproof, easy to remove, easy to change the label sizes, and looks super cute too!
 So this post is going to focus specifically on how to make vinyl labels with Cricut.

-The step by step label tutorial is below as well as a video tutorial of the whole process!
+The step-by-step instructions on how to make labels with Cricut tutorial is below as well as a video tutorial of the whole process!

 - Free pantry labels SVG file (get the free file here)

-- Vinyl (I used Oracal 631 matte vinyl in white)
+- Vinyl (I like Oracal 631 matte vinyl in white or Cricut Premium Permanent Vinyl )

-- Vinyl weeding tool or something with a pin end
+- Vinyl weeding tool or Cricut Weeder (something with a pin end)

 - Masking tape